timothyshull/programming_notes/designing_data_intensive_applications.md

 - can use replicas to store in a separate sort order

 ### Writing to column-oriented storage
-- column-oriented storage is good for that OLAP use case
+- column-oriented storage is good for the OLAP use case
 - not good for many writes
 - LSM-trees are a good solution
     - store writes in memory